 - Eska and Desna, who use Spock Speak and have no idea how to behave socially.
 It helps that Eska is voiced by Aubrey Plaza.

 - Then there's the stoic, unflappable, eternally calm Zhu Li — not in a creepy way but in an I'm-on-top-of-things-and-nothing-fazes-me-no-matter-how-insane way.
 Though not nearly as extreme an example as Mai, the two do put their skills to the same use.

 - Mandy in The Grim Adventures of Billy & Mandy seems to have only three major emotions: Indifference, disgust, and anger.
 The rarity of her smiles, especially in the later seasons was lampshaded in "My Fair Mandy", where her attempt at a cheerful smile ended up destroying the universe, and put them in one of McCracken's, specifically, The Powerpuff Girls.
 Giving a look of genuine sadness is even rarer; she's only done it once.
 She's also shown shock and confusion, but that's understandable given the kind of people/things she hangs out with.

 - A minor Freakazoid! villain, aptly named Deadpan.

-- The Brainwashed trope, and several Mind Control tropes related to it, is an example of this trope.
+- The Brainwashed trope, and several Mind Control tropes related to it, is an example of how real life hypnotism causes this trope.
 When you hypnotize someone, this is almost always what you eventually achieve.
 The subject is just too deeply relaxed and her mind is too focused on the hypnotist to emote, hence the stereotypical blank stare and mouth hanging open.

 - Alice Glass of the band Crystal Castles acts like this quite a bit.
 See their music video for the song "Crimewave"